ministryofjustice/mojfile-uploader/README.md

 ## Note on Azure Storage Credentials

-They are picked up automatically by the `azure-storage-blob` gem if you use the environment variables set in `env.example`.
+The `azure-storage-blob` gem will use the following ENV vars by default:

+- AZURE_STORAGE_ACCOUNT
+- AZURE_STORAGE_ACCESS_KEY

 ## Run Locally